allisson/secure-qrcode/README.md

 ## access via browser

-Open the url https://secure-qrcode.fly.dev on your browser.
+Open the url https://secure-qrcode.onrender.com on your browser (This is a free instance type and will stop upon inactivity, so be patient).

 If you want to run this on your local machine, see the next section.